North Island, New Zealand

 Section of the historic building of the Rotorua Museum a colonial building detached from the center of Rotorua.

-Mile after mile, we penetrated into New Zealand's most dynamic thermal zone, dotted with geysers, thermal springs and explosive mud puddles.
+Mile after mile, we delve into New Zealand's most dynamic thermal zone, dotted with geysers, hot springs and explosive mud pools.

-Meanwhile, the reeking odor took hold of the interior of the car, our clothes, luggage, as well as the streets and the room in which we stayed.
+The foul odor takes over the interior of the car, our clothes, luggage, and also the streets and the room where we are staying.

-That same roadside shelter set a limit to the idiocy we'd found ourselves in for months, carrying a purchased camping tent in Perth, in the distant western end of oceania.
+That same roadside shelter sets a limit to the idiocy we found ourselves in months ago, carrying a purchased camping tent, in Perth, in the distant western end of oceania.

-"It gives me the idea that they haven't put it to much use!" shoots Jonas, the young Maori bartender, after the inevitable kia of welcome and with a good mood and a strong glow in his eyes.
+“It seems to me that they didn’t use it very much!” says Jonas, the young Maori waiter, after the inevitable kia ora of welcome, with good cheer and a strong sparkle in his eyes.
+“Sorry, but I’m still going to have to examine it.”

-As he did so, the clerk continued the conversation frantically.
+As he does so, the employee frantically continues the conversation.

-Under the famous passion Maori by the brazilian korero (chatter), he talked about himself and his family without any ceremony or complexes and questioned us, in an innocent and interested way, about us and ours.
+Under the famous passion Maori by the korero (chatter), talks about himself and his family, without any ceremony or complexes.
+He asks us, in an innocent and interested way, about us and ours.

-We lost almost 70 dollars in the deal but we profited from the confirmation of the Maori people's friendliness and vivacity, a notion that we had begun to form, in HobartAt Tasmania, in contact with Helena Gill, an immigrant hostess at the back doors of Australia.
+We lost nearly $70 on the deal.
+We profited from the confirmation of the friendliness and vivacity of the Maori people, a notion we had begun to form in Hobart, and on Tasmania, in contact with Helena Gill, an immigrant hostess at the back doors of Australia.

-And, in other contacts in the vast South Island, where both the general population and the Maori are much smaller than those of the neighboring North.
+And, in other contacts in the vast South Island, where both the general and Maori populations are much smaller than those of its northern neighbour.

 North Island, New Zealand, Maori, Maori Memory